-

 How many driving record points can I accumulate before the state suspends my NY driver’s license?

-If you accumulate 11 points within an 18-month period, that state will suspend your driver’s license.
+If you accumulate 11 points within a period of 18 months, that state will suspend your driver’s license.